How to Increase SSD Lifespan? A Comprehensive Guide

 2.4.
 Enable Write Caching

-Most SSDs support write caching, which temporarily stores the incoming write data in a cache, reducing frequent small writes.
-Make sure this feature is turned On on your computer.
-It would reduce the number of write operations on the NAND flash and use the cache memory for the same.
+Most SSDs support write caching, which temporarily stores incoming write data in a cache, thereby reducing the frequency of small writes.
+Ensure this feature is enabled on your computer.
+It would reduce the number of write operations on the NAND flash and utilize the cache memory for the same purpose.

 In Windows: Go to Device Manager > Disk Drives, right-click the SSD, select Properties, and check the Enable write caching on the device option.